Amareteklay/heritage-housing-issues/README.md

 * the business requirements

-### Page 2: House prices
+### Page 2: House prices Correlation Study

 * A page listing findings related to which features have the strongest correlation to the house sale price.

 ### Page 3: Project hypotheses and validation

-(**At least 3**)
-* 1. One of the most important attributes that determine the sales price of a house is the property size.
-This can include the interior and exterior surface area of the property.

-  * We hypothesize that houses with a lot of space have higher prices.

-* 2. The ages of a house and its sales price might be related.
-Specifically, recently built houses are likely to have modern facilities and thus higher sales prices.

-  * We noted that modern houses have higher prices(**Edit later**).
+1. Size matters.
+Variables that are associated with the size of the house are positively correlated to sale price.

+   * We will examine correlations between attributes about the size of the house and the sale price.

+2. Ratings of the quality and condition of the house reflect its value and thus higher ratings indicate higher sale price.

+   * We will use the correlation between variables about the different ratings of the house and the sale price to validate this hypothesis.

+3. Age of the house is expected to have significant influence on the sale price of the house.

+   * We study when the house was built and how expensive it is to test this hypothesis.

-### Page 4: Predict price
+### Page 4: Predict House price

 * The client is interested in predicting the house sale prices from her 4 inherited houses, and any other house in Ames, Iowa.